 Quick Start

 Five minutes to your first release.
 This guide covers the most common GPC operations: authenticate, upload, promote, check vitals, and monitor reviews.
+New to Play Store concepts?
+See the Glossary.

 Try GPC without authentication